On multiple scattering in Compton scattering tomography and its impact on fan-beam CT: Introduction

 \section{Introduction}

 In conventional CT, an X-ray source emits ionizing radiation towards an object under study while detectors located outside the object measure variations in the intensity of the incoming photon flux.
-These variations are due to the resistance of the medium to the propagation of the photon beam and deliver precious information used to image the inner part of the scanned specimen.
-More precisely, considering photons of the same energy $E$, the intensity of the corresponding photon beam at a point $\x$ propagating in direction $\theta$, noted here $I(\x,\theta) $, satisfies the following stationary transport equation
+The classical mathematical model for CT \cite{Natterer01A, Natterer01B} involves the reconstruction of the attenuation coefficient $\mu_E$ through an inversion of the ray transform $\mathcal{P}$ in the following model

-in which $\mu_E(\x)$, supported in $\Omega$, stands for the linear attenuation coefficient.
-This latter can be understood as the sum of the physical processes occurring between photons and matter inside the medium under study.
-These different processes include incoherent and coherent scattering events (e.g. Compton, Rayleigh or Thomson scattering), photoelectric absorption and pair production, see section 2.3 in \cite{Leroy11}, and can be quantified by the energy and the atomic number $Z$, i.e. the nature of the material.
-For typical applications of CT, the initial photon energies vary between 80-140 keV (clinical CT) up to 9 MeV (industrial testing for large objects) \cite{Uhlmann14}.
-Restricting to this interval of energies it can be argued that, depending of course still on the scanned materials, the predominant of the physical interaction processes are only the photoelectric absorption and the Compton effect cf. \cite{Leroy11, Stonestrom81}.
-Following on from Stonestrom et al \cite{Stonestrom81}, one can model the linear attenuation coefficient as
+where $I(\mathbf{s})$ is the initial intensity at the source $\mathbf{s}$ and $g_0$, called ballistic or primary radiation, is the radiation intensity measured at the detector $\mathbf{d}=s+T\theta$.
+The quantity $\mu_E$ herein is a sum of contributions due to different physical processes occurring between photons and matter inside the medium under study.
+These include scattering events, photoelectric absorption and pair production (see section 2.3 in \cite{Leroy11}) and depend on the photon energy and the nature of the material.
+For energies typical in CT, the predominant effects are photoelectric absorption (denoted by $\mu^{\mathrm{PE}}(\mathbf{x};E))$) and Compton scattering (denoted by $\mu^{C}(\mathbf{x};E)$) cf. \cite{Stonestrom81}.
+Hence the attenuation coefficient is